czbiohub-sf/Spid.jl/Readme.md

 ### Manual installation

-If you prefer to manually install spid instead of using the docker container, install the dependencies below, then add the top-level folder as a local julia package.
-You can do this by typing `]` and then `add .` in julia.
+If you prefer not to use the docker container, you can manually install as follows:

-Dependencies:
+1. Install dependencies:
    - minimap2 >= 2.15
    - samtools >= 1.9
    - julia >= 1.0
+2. Add the top-level folder as a local julia package
+   - You can do this by typing `]` and then `add .` in julia
+3. (Optional) Add the executable `bin/spid.jl` to your $PATH.

 ## Usage

-Spid can be run from julia by importing it with `using Spid`, or from the command-line as `bin/spid.jl [command]`.
+Spid can be run from julia by importing it with `using Spid`, or from the command-line as `spid.jl [command]`.

 There are 3 main commands:
 - `align_short_reads`: Align short reads against a reference.